AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit3.md

 System.out.println("...");
 }
 ```
+  The `parseint` method is used to get the primitive data type of a certain String.

+Following are all the variants of the `parseint` method:
+- `static int parseInt(String s)`
+- `static int parseInt(String s, int radix)`

+`parseint` parameter details:

+- s − This is a string representation of decimal.
+- radix − This would be used to convert String s into integer.

+Return Value:
+- parseInt(String s) − This returns an integer (decimal only).
+- parseInt(int i) − This returns an integer, given a string representation of decimal, binary, octal, or hexadecimal (radix equals 10, 2, 8, or 16 respectively) numbers as input.

   **Note College Board Exclusion:** You will not be required to use the `parseInt` or `parseDouble` methods on the AP exam.

 Look at the code below.